Janet Iwasa: Career and research

 In 2006, Iwasa began working as a postdoctoral fellow under Jack Szostak with Harvard University and the Massachusetts General Hospital.
 In 2007, Iwasa worked as a teaching assistant at Harvard Medical School, in the "Visualizing Molecular Processes with Maya" course.
 She also worked with MASSIVE, adapting the visual effects software to depict processes of nucleation elongation.

 In 2008, Iwasa created illustrations and animations for a multimedia exhibit for the Boston Museum of Science titled Exploring Life's Origins.

 In 2008, she became a lecturer in Molecular Visualization for the Department of Cell Biology at Harvard Medical School.
 Her work with Joan Brugge and Michael Overholtzer furthered her understanding of a newly discovered cellular process called endosis.
 Iwasa worked alongside researchers at the university to investigate the process.

 While working with Tomas Kirchausen, she created an animation on clathrin-mediated endocytosis, researching how clathrin triskelions operated and assembled on the inner surface of the plasma membrane to invaginate an extracellular particle.

 In 2010, Iwasa organized and taught a course on visualizing molecular and cellular processes with 3D animation in Porto, Portugal.
 In 2013, she joined the University of Utah School of Medicine as a research assistant professor for the Department of Cell Biology.
 She returned to Portugal in 2014 to teach a 3D animation workshop for scientific animation.
 In 2014, she also completed a project called Molecular Flipbook, a free, open-source software program designed to animate molecules.
 In 2016, Iwasa released a life-cycle animation on HIV.
-Her project used animation to illustrate the molecular mechanisms the virus utilizes to enter into and exit target cells.
+Her project used animation to illustrate the molecular mechanisms the virus utilizes to enter into and exit target cells..

+In addition to teaching and her research, Iwasa directs the Animation Lab at the University of Utah.
+The lab focuses on developing high quality molecular and cellular animations that help scientists that communicate complex biological processes.
+Through collaboration with researchers, the lab creates visualizations of molecular mechanisms that are difficult to observe directly. this process helps improve scientific education and public understanding of cellular biology.

 Iwasa is a TED senior fellow, and has spoken about animation in molecular biology at both TED and TEDx conferences.
 She has also contributed to TED-Ed.